 1. Train them right!

 Too often are seasonal employees considered necessary but not really worth investing in.
 We get it.
-Hiring, on-boarding and training employees is expensive and time-consuming – applying that logic to seasonal staff might not be high on your list.
-But here’s the thing, training your seasonal workers really well means you have a highly skilled workforce which leads to better customer satisfaction.
+Hiring, onboarding and training employees is expensive and time-consuming – applying that logic to seasonal staff might not be high on your list.
+Here’s the thing, training your seasonal workers really well means that you will have a highly skilled workforce which leads to better customer service and customer satisfaction.

-Don’t overload your seasonal staff with information on the first day, that’s counterproductive.
+Don’t overload your seasonal staff with information on the first day, that’s counterproductive and causes unneeded stress.
 No one can absorb an overwhelming amount of material and information in a few hours or just a couple of days.
-Instead, train your employees in small doses so they can absorb the material better and can really apply to their job role.
+Instead, train your employees in small doses so they can absorb the material better and can really apply it to their job role.

 2. Show them some appreciation

 A seasonal employee may not be a long-term, full-time employee but that doesn’t mean they aren’t making huge contributions to your bottom line.
 Take the time to personally acknowledge their efforts and accomplishments.
 Make sure you go beyond the standard “Thank you!”

 Here’s what Matt Heller, author of The Myth of Employee Burnout: What It Is.
 Why It Happens.
 What To Do About It, had to say about that point exactly: